SomikoronAI/Data-Science-Boot-Camp-Sample-Quiz/README.md

 There are 30 questions splitted into 3 files.

-The quiz covers Python string, list, iterable, control-structure, function, and pandas.
+The quiz covers Python string, list, iterable, control-structure, function, and utilities of Pandas package.